Introducing New VAPT Guidelines by SEBI

 How can Adviacent help you to comply with the new SEBI Guidelines?

-Adviacent, an integrated solution provider of cybersecurity services, offers VAPT services in compliance with SEBI guidelines.
-Our committed team of experts ensures that your critical assets are kept safe with our integrated security solutions.
+Adviacent provides cybersecurity services.
+Offers VAPT services to meet SEBI guidelines.
+Our team of experts keeps your assets safe with our security solutions.

-Through Adviacent’s complete VAPT testing, organizations can successfully detect the vulnerabilities in their critical infrastructure, and keep their critical assets secure.
+With Adviacent’s VAPT testing organizations can find vulnerabilities in their infrastructure.
+Keep their assets secure.

-Thanks to SEBI’s new guidelines, do you think brokers and mutual funds will face fewer ambiguities?
+Thanks to SEBI’s guidelines do you think brokers and mutual funds will face fewer ambiguities, with SEBI guidelines?

-We want to hear your thoughts, please feel free to comment below.
+We want to hear your thoughts please feel free to comment below about SEBI guidelines.

 Sumit Jain